jcaccavo/TOA_pop_gen/README.md

             - **VCF_sorted**: with the file location (if needed)
             - **OUTpath**: with output file location
         - The 3 outputs files to use in downstream analyses:
-            - FILENAME.vcf.KingClean.admix.fam
+            - `FILENAME.vcf.KingClean.admix.fam`
-            - FILENAME.vcf.KingClean.admix.bim
+            - `FILENAME.vcf.KingClean.admix.bim`
-            - FILENAME.vcf.KingClean.admix.bed
+            - `FILENAME.vcf.KingClean.admix.bed`
-        - In addition to a log file (FILENAME.vcf.KingClean.admix.log) 01_clean_related.sh outputs 2 files that contain the sample IDs of individuals in the population that are unrelated (FILENAME.vcf.KingClean.admix.king.cutoff.in.id) and the sample IDs of individuals in the population that were removed due to being related to other individuals in the population (FILENAME.vcf.KingClean.admix.king.cutoff.out.id)
+        - In addition to a log file (FILENAME.vcf.KingClean.admix.log) 01_clean_related.sh outputs 2 files that contain the sample IDs of individuals in the population that are unrelated (FILENAME.vcf.KingClean.admix.king.cutoff.in.id) and the sample IDs of individuals in the population that were removed due to being related to other individuals in the population (`FILENAME.vcf.KingClean.admix.king.cutoff.out.id`)
-        - If there are no related individuals (indicated both in the FILENAME.vcf.KingClean.admix.king.cutoff.out.id  file, as well as in the FILENAME.vcf.KingClean.admix.log file), then subsequent steps can be carried out on the combined filtered vcf file created after combined filtering.
+        - If there are no related individuals (indicated both in the `FILENAME.vcf.KingClean.admix.king.cutoff.out.id` file, as well as in the `FILENAME.vcf.KingClean.admix.log` file), then subsequent steps can be carried out on the combined filtered vcf file created after combined filtering
         - If there are related individuals, then filtering steps should be carried out on the .fam/.bim/.bed files created as outputs of the `01_clean_related.sh` script

 ### Population structure